Sarah A. Queen

 - The Chunqiu fanlu: Luxuriant Gems of the Spring and Autumn Annals, by Dong Zhongshu, a translation and study, co-authored with John S. Major (Forthcoming Columbia University Press, 2014)

-- "The Rhetoric of Dong Zhongshu’s Imperial Communications" in Olberding ed., Addressing the Autocrat: The Drama of Early Chinese Court Discourse (forthcoming Harvard University Press, 2013)
+- "The Rhetoric of Dong Zhongshu’s Imperial Communications" in Olberding ed., Addressing the Autocrat: The Drama of Early Chinese Court Discourse (Harvard University Press, 2013)

-- "Representations of Confucius in the Huainanzi" in Queen and Puett ed., The Huainanzi and Textual Production in Early China, co-edited with Michael Puett, (forthcoming Brill Press, 2013)
+- "Representations of Confucius in the Huainanzi" in Queen and Puett ed., The Huainanzi and Textual Production in Early China, co-edited with Michael Puett, (Brill Press, 2013)

-- The Huainanzi and Textual Production in Early China, co-edited with Michael Puett, (forthcoming Brill Press, 2013)
+- The Huainanzi and Textual Production in Early China, co-edited with Michael Puett, (Brill Press, 2013)

 - Han Feizi and the Old Master: A Comparative Analysis and Translation of Han Feizi Chapter 20,"Jie Lao," and Chapter 21, "Yu Lao," in Paul Goldin ed., Dao Companion to the Philosophy of Han Feizi, (Springer Press, 2013)

 - The Huainanzi: Basic Writings, co-authored with John S. Major, Harold D. Roth and Andrew Meyer, (Columbia University Press, 2012)

 - The Huainanzi: A Guide to the Theory and Practice of Royal Government in 139 B.C.E., by Liu An, King of Huainan, a translation and study by Sarah A. Queen, John S. Major, Harold D. Roth and Andrew Meyer with additional contributions by Michael Puett and Judson Murray, (Columbia Press, March 2010)